 If you’re considering adding this attraction to your Rome bucket list, it is worth knowing that you won’t have to bring any water or food.
 The park has plenty of bars and stands with food and snacks to choose from.

-Activities in Rome with kids – final thoughts and further resources
+Rome with kids – final thoughts and further resources

 So go ahead and create your special moments and mementos with your family and let us know in the comments about your experiences!
 We would love to hear from you!